One of the most important things you’re going to do for your business is to build your email list.

 Gives Deeper Understanding

-This type of lead magnet is very laser targeted and designed to give a deeper understanding of your customers’ problems and pain points as well as the solutions.
+This lead magnet is laser targeted and designed to give a deeper understanding of your customers’ problems and pain points and the solutions.

-When using in-content list building, one of the things you must remember is that focus is everything.
+When using in-content list building, one thing you must remember is that focus is everything.
 The more targeted your offers are to your ideal audience, the better.

-To create a highly targeted opt-in, offer here are some things to consider.
+To create a highly targeted opt-in, offer here are things to consider.

 You hear this constantly because it’s so important.
-Continuous study of your audience so that you can develop your ideal customer personas or avatars will help you not only create better products and services but lead magnets as well.
-Once you develop your ideal customer persona consider also making them for subsets of this audience so that you can laser target your audience even further.
+Continuous study of your audience so that you can develop your ideal customer personas or avatars will help you not only create better products and services but lead magnets.
+Once you develop your ideal customer persona consider also making them for subsets of this audience so you can laser target your audience even further.

 It might seem obvious, however, if you’re not a product creator but instead promote other people’s products as an affiliate, it’s up to you to understand the products and how they really work beyond the sales page information.

 The best way to do this is to buy and use the product.
-If you’re a super affiliate you may be able to contact the producer and get a free review copy, but otherwise, until you’re more known you’ll need to buy the products so that you can know them inside and out.
+If you’re a super affiliate, you may contact the producer and get a free review copy, but otherwise, until you’re more known you must buy the products so you can know them inside and out.

-Before creating any type of content at all, you need to know what the purpose is.
+Before creating any content at all, you need to know what the purpose is.

 It also helps to keep in mind that you need to create lead magnets and offers that focus on only one problem and one solution at a time.
 This is the best use of a lead magnet.
 Your audience wants the solution and they want it fast.
 They want it instantly, in fact.
 People aren’t very patient these days, so you must give them what they want.